mileslemon/decoupled-drupal-vue-graphql-experiment/README.md

 Navigate to `http://decoupled-drupal-backend.ddev.local:8000` to add some article content nodes.

-These nodes will then be viewable in your frontend by navigating to your localhost.
+These nodes will then be viewable in the frontend by navigating to your localhost.